Rain

 “Do you realize what this means?”

-“Yagrin,” says Makish, “those of us with Bizra eyes, have a talent for mind weaving.”
+“Yagrin,” says Makish, “those of us with fire eyes, have a talent for Mind Weaving.”

-“I believe that the children with Bizra eyes who go crazy, do so because they build mind walls that they can’t bring down.”
+“I believe that the children with fire eyes who go crazy, do so because they build mind walls that they can’t bring down.”

-“I can’t be sure of the strength of your daughter’s wall, but I suspect it was as strong as any wall I’ve built.”
+“I can’t be sure of the strength of your daughter’s wall, but I suspect it was as strong as any that I’ve built.”

 “I plant my awareness at the center of an unprotected mind.”

-“Then I lower the wall from inside, and come out.”
+“When I’m done, I lower the wall, and go out.”

 “Yes,” agrees Makish.